-- TIP If you choose to use an antiperspirant/deodorant, a good time to start is when you notice the changes of puberty.
+- If you choose to use an antiperspirant/deodorant, a good time to start is when you notice the changes of puberty.
 This is when you begin to sweat differently.
-You should take extra steps to stay clean by washing more often and using an antiperspirant/ deodorant. - TIP

-To keep clean, apply antiperspirant/deodorant after you wash.
+You should take extra steps to stay clean by washing more often and using an antiperspirant/deodorant. - To keep clean, apply antiperspirant/deodorant after you wash.
 Be sure you dry under your arms before applying your antiperspirant.
-It works better when applied to clean, dry skin.

-- TIP Applying antiperspirant/deodorant right after shaving may cause some stinging.
+It works better when applied to clean, dry skin. - Applying antiperspirant/deodorant right after shaving may cause some stinging.
 It is best to wait 30 minutes after shaving before applying antiperspirant/deodorant.
 To avoid this wait, you may want to shave in the evening and apply your antiperspirant/deodorant in the morning after washing. - Choose the form you prefer.
 Antiperspirants/ deodorants can be found in these forms: solid, roll-on, aerosol spray, and soft solid.
-Most teens - roll-on, aerosol spray, and soft solid.
-Most teens prefer solid forms because they go on fast and dry. - TIP

-Choose the brand/form you like and stick with it.
-Changing brands/forms may cause skin irritation.

-If your skin is sensitive to fragrances you may want to try an unscented antiperspirant.
+Most teens prefer solid forms because they go on fast and dry. - Choose the brand/form you like and stick with it.
+Changing brands/forms may cause skin irritation. - If your skin is sensitive to fragrances you may want to try an unscented antiperspirant.